1989 - “Girl I’m Gonna Miss You” by Milli Vanilli Became the #1 Song in America

 Click Here For More 80s Music Fun Facts and Awards

-1988 - Jose Canseco Became the First Player in Major League History To Hit 40 Home Runs and Steal 40 Bases
+1988 - Jose Canseco Became the First Player in Major League History to Join the 40-40 Club With 40 Home Runs and Steal 40 Bases

 * Won the 1988 American League MVP